 You don’t want to wait until your baby is 6-months old and sitting up on their own to go on walks or family outings.
 Find a stroller that either has a padded, reclining seat or lets you attach your car seat or bassinet so you can use the stroller right away.
 If it has the latter, make sure that when you attach the carrier it easily and securely locks in place.

-If you’re looking for a stroller that’s suitable for your newborn, safe, comfortable and has all the needed features parents want, check out our 180 Reversible Stroller.
+If you’re looking for a stroller that’s suitable for your newborn, safe, comfortable and has all the needed features parents want, check out our baby stroller.
 It is lightweight but sturdy, can be folded with one hand, and is easy to maneuver.
 It has a large under-the-seat storage basket, a hidden back storage pocket, an extended sun canopy, reclining seat and is compatible with Chicco and Graco car seats.
-Our reversible stroller gets its name from perhaps its coolest feature—the reversible handlebar that lets baby either face you or away from you with one simple click.

 A stroller is one of the biggest and most expensive purchases on your baby registry, which is all the more reason to take the proper time and research to ensure you choose the right one.